dbfannin/ngx-logger/README.md

 npm install --save ngx-logger
 ```

-Once installed you need to import our main module and it's dependency on HttpClientModule:
+Once installed you need to import our main module (optionally you will need to import HttpClientModule):

 ```typescript
 import { LoggerModule, NgxLoggerLevel } from "ngx-logger";